Total joint replacement surgery, including hip replacement, is one of the most commonly performed elective surgeries.

 Be sure to keep the incision area clean and dry for 3 weeks.
 You may have to change the dressing on the wound when you’re at home, or you can ask a caregiver to change it for you.

-You’ll start physical therapy in the hospital, soon after your surgery.
+You’ll start physical therapy in the hospital, soon after surgery.
 Continuing with your prescribed therapy exercises is key to your recovery.

 Your physical therapist will work with you on putting together an exercise routine.
 In most cases, you’ll need to do these prescribed exercises 3 or 4 times a day for several months.

-According to the AAOS, the following basic exercises may be especially helpful right after your surgery to prevent blood clots and to speed up your recovery.
+According to the AAOS, the following basic exercises may be especially helpful right after surgery to prevent blood clots and to speed up your recovery.

 - Ankle rotations.
 While lying on your back, move your ankle away from and then toward your other foot.
 Do this for one ankle and then the other.
 Repeat 5 times, 3 or 4 times a day.